brandonbloom/test2/README.md

 If a test-fn has a docstring, that will be considered its "description" for the reporter.

-There are some helper functions for defining them.
-Look at `test2.transition/deftest` and `test2.transition/use-fixtures` if you're migrating from clojure.test.

-TODO: perhaps add more helper functions in `test2.core` to define tests.

 ### Assertions

 While a test is being run, it has access to a variable `*test-results*`.
 It's a seq, and every assertion should conj a test-result onto it.